ircdocs/modern-irc/index.md

 Clients SHOULD NOT use a prefix when sending a message from themselves.
 If they use a prefix, the only valid prefix is the registered nickname associated with the client.
 If the source identified by the prefix cannot be found in the server's internal database, or if the source is registered from a different link than from which the message arrived, the server MUST ignore the message silently.

 Clients MUST be able to correctly parse and handle any message from the server containing a prefix in the same way it would handle the message if it did not contain a prefix.
+In other words, servers MAY add a prefix to any message sent to clients, and clients MUST be able to handle this correctly.

 ### Command

 The command must either be a valid IRC command or a three-digit number represented as text.

 Information on specific commands can be found in the [Commands](#commands) section.

+### Parameters

+Parameters (or 'params') are extra pieces of information added to the end of a message.
+These parameters generally make up the 'data' portion of the message.
+The meaning of specific parameters changes for every single message.

 ## Wire Format